genyleap/XCLI/README.md

 - [Twitter API](https://developer.twitter.com/en/docs) for providing access to social data.
 - [cURL](https://curl.se/) for HTTP requests.
 - [JSON for Modern C++](https://github.com/open-source-parsers/jsoncpp) for JSON parsing.

----

-Feel free to customize the placeholders (e.g., `genyleap` in the repository URL) to match your project specifics.